cbib/virhunter/README.md

 `bash download_test.sh`

-With `example_config.yaml` filled for you, you should just launch consecutively 4 commands:
+With `example_config.yaml` filled for you, you should just run the following 4 commands:

 `python main.py prepare_ds example_config.yaml`